-§ 1 ~ focus and grounding (not being corrupted)
+§ 1 ~ focus and grounding (relax conditioning, be receptive, stay oriented, don’t corrupt yourself)

-- listening: we regularly check in with experience. we learn to remember to pay attention. we prioritise moving into the right direction – rather than moving fast.
+- listening: we regularly check in with experience. we learn to remember to pay attention. we prioritise moving into the right direction above moving fast.

 - embodiment: we practice (embody) what we preach. we express our embodied experience.